bjornarneson/alembic/calendar.md

 The concert is FREE and open to the public.

+The main event of the festival is the concert, where several choirs will each perform a few selections.
+The repertoire is a mix of traditional ethnic sacred music and original music.
+Music is often performed in various languages, including Ukrainian, Old Slavonic, Aramaic, Arabic, Serbian and English.
+The final group to perform will be the Festival Choir, made up of Saturday's workshop participants.

 Parking (all lots are less than 2 blocks walk):

 - St. Constantine’s lot, behind the church, entrance on 4th Street NE.